seebye/ueberzug/README.md

    | visibility    | Visibility   | Yes    | the visibility state of this placement<br>- setting it to VISIBLE leads to the transmission of an add command<br>- setting it to INVISIBLE leads to the transmission of a remove command |

    **Warning**:
-   The transmission of a command can lead to a IOError.
+   The transmission of a command can lead to an IOError.
    (A transmission happens on assign a new value to an attribute of a visible Placement.
    The transmission is delayed till leaving a with-statement if lazy_drawing is used.)
 3. Canvas: